-Mgt Time Performance Measures Team Frame assess and make MBB O • Hornsby's bushland environment is considered in State or Federal proposals. gment or negatively s bushland ent bodies such as HSC O • Works within bushland by other authorities is integrated and mitigated.
-Action icil officers will nissions to any osals which fra ct on Hornsby's onment.
+Mgt Time Performance Measures Team Frame MBB O • Hornsby's bushland environment is considered in State or Federal proposals. as HSC O • Works within bushland by other authorities is integrated and mitigated.
+Action Projects Council officers will assess and make submissions to any State or Federal proposals which fragment or negatively impact on Hornsby's bushland environment.
 Liaison with government bodies such as Sydney Water, RTA and Pacific Power is undertaken prior to works being undertaken in natural areas.
-Management Statement 3.9A Submissions on Proposed Projects Council will stay informed on State or Federal proposals which submimpact on bushland.
+Management Statement 3.9A Submissions on Proposed Projects Council will stay informed on State or Federal proposals which impact on bushland.
 3.9B Liaison Regarding Works Effective liaison is pursued with other government authorities undertaking works within Council managed natural areas.